Weekly Roundup: Norwegians Nail Big Tech and Loblaw Gets Busted on Privacy

 🥊 COMPETITION

-The federal government this week announced that it is keeping the merger review threshold for the COMPETITION BUREAU unchanged in 2026, at $93 million.
+The federal government this week announced it is keeping the merger review threshold for the COMPETITION BUREAU unchanged in 2026, at $93 million.
 The enforcement agency thus won’t be required to look at deals where the acquiree has less than $93 million in assets or revenue or where the combined entity has assets or revenue less than $400 million, although it still can if it really wants to.
 Keldon Bester, executive director of the Canadian Anti-Monopoly Project, says keeping the threshold steady is a good thing: “The government was wise to keep the merger notification threshold flat, and it should continue to do so.
 Increasing the threshold in line with inflation [would] mean more transactions slipping under the radar when we need to be tightening our approach to mergers.
 We need more information about mergers and acquisitions in our economy, not less.”

 📱 TELECOM

 Speaking of TELUS, the company says it is aiming to have a partner in place for its Telus Health division by the summer, just in time for new chief executive Victor Dodig (the former CEO of CIBC) to take over from outgoing boss Darren Entwistle.
 Telus says it wants to maintain majority ownership of the Health business for the foreseeable future, but is open to selling a minority stake or eventually floating it through an initial public offering.
-And on the topic of telcos making forays outside their core competencies, ROGERS is now the first issuer of the World Legend Mastercard, a new premium tier of the credit card that offers above-average cash-back returns for the company’s customers.
-The $495-a-year card, through Rogers Bank (yes, that exists), comes with a host of perks for high-end spenders, including free roaming, travel insurance and streaming credits.
+And, on the topic of telcos making forays outside their core competencies, ROGERS is now the first issuer of the World Legend Mastercard, a new premium tier of the credit card that offers above-average cash-back returns for the company’s customers.
+The $495-a-year card through Rogers Bank – yes, that exists – comes with a host of perks for high-end spenders, including free roaming, travel insurance and streaming credits.

 🕺 ENTERTAINMENT

 The LIVE NATION antitrust trial began this week in New York and, as expected, the company’s dirty laundry has started to come out.
-Among the gems to already emerge include the former chief executive of the Barclays Center revealing that the company yanked tours from the Brooklyn arena because it had opted to use a different ticket provider, as well as competitor SeatGeek offering venues “Live Nation retaliation insurance” if they switched away from Ticketmaster.
+Among the gems to emerge already include the former Barclays Center CEO revealing that Live Nation yanked tours from the Brooklyn arena when it opted to use a different ticket provider, as well as competitor SeatGeek offering venues “retaliation insurance” if they switched away from Ticketmaster.
 Department of Justice attorney David Dahlquit told jurors that, “the concert industry itself is broken.”
 David Marriott, the defendant’s lawyer, countered with, “Live Nation and Ticketmaster are all about bringing joy to people’s lives.”

 🛒 RETAIL & GROCERY

 Canada’s Privacy Commissioner revealed this week that LOBLAW had been violating information retention principles found under the Personal Information Protection and Electronic Documents Act (PIPEDA) with its PC Optimum loyalty program.
 The regulator found that Loblaw, Canada’s largest grocery chain, was taking an unreasonable amount of time to address account deletion requests, that it did not respond to certain privacy-related inquiries and that it was retaining customers’ information longer than needed.
-Commissioner Philippe Dufresne said in a release that the company has agreed to respond to faster to deletion requests and to implement better anonymization processes, but no penalty was announced.
+Commissioner Philippe Dufresne said in a release that the company has agreed to respond faster to deletion requests and to implement better anonymization processes, but no penalty was announced.
 The regulator doesn’t have the power to penalize violators, but would very much like to be able to do so.
 “The OPC has long called for privacy law reform to modernize Canada's federal private-sector privacy law, to give the Commissioner the ability to make orders and impose penalties,” a spokesperson says.

 🏦 BANKS